Katsi73/MultiShock/README.md

 # Important
-All testing is done on 1920x1080 screen, effects on different ratios are unknown
+All testing is done on a 1920x1080 screen, effects on different ratios are unknown

 ## Setup:
 Open the "config.json" file in notepad and change the names in parenthesis to match your PiShock login details, for example